stm32-hotspot/STM32WL-SubGHz-PhyBasic-Tx-Rx/README.md

    * A consistent set of middleware components such as RTOS, FatFS, LoRaWAN, Sigfox, key management services...
    * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 The **STM32CubeWL MCU Package** projects are directly running on the STM32WL series boards.
-You can find in each Projects/*Board name* directories a set of unofficial software projects (Applications/Demonstration/Examples), which are not made available in the official STM32CubeWL Release.
+You can find in each Projects/*Board name* directories a set of unofficial software projects (Applications), which are not made available in the official STM32CubeWL Release.

-In this FW Package, the modules listed below are not directly accessible as they are subject to some restrictive license terms requiring user's approval via a "click thu" procedure.
-They have to be downloaded from the [www.st.com](https://www.st.com/content/st_com/en.html) website.
-The respective URL to download each one of these modules are available in a readme.txt file at the root of each folder.
-* *Middlewares/ST/STM32_Key_Management_Services*
-* *Middlewares/ST/STM32_Secure_Engine*
-* *Middlewares/Third_Party/Sigfox*

 ## Examples